badguppy/combine-php/README.md

 ## About Combine
 Combine is a light-weight web framework in PHP which focuses on minimal bootstrapping, flexible architecture and low verbosity.
 This framework is being developed by me as a part-time project, for use in quickly prototyping PHP web applications.
 It supports the following features as of now, with many more features planned -

-- RESTful Routing
+- RESTful & Late-binding Routes
 - HTTP RPC
 - Dependency Injection
 - Lazy loading (PSR-0/4)
-- Procedural Unit-Testing
+- Functional Unit-Testing

 Planned features -